wultra/powerauth-cmd-tool/docs/Readme.md

 _Note: You should not create this file yourself.
 The utility creates it for you._

-This file is automatically created by the utility after you call the `prepare` method.
+This file is automatically created by the utility after you call the `create` method.
 It keeps the current PowerAuth Client activation status information.
 In other words, client status file contains everything that a mobile application would store after it was paired with the user account.

 ```json
 {